 With a stated goal to engage, educate and empower, SharpHeels offers content on Career, Fashion, Travel, and Entertainment with posts from several women bloggers.

 Amberly Dressler, Director of Editorial and Marketing Communication at Website Magazine recommends this blog.
 “Even as a communication professional, who places a premium on content, it can be difficult to read through my favorite blogs.
 For this reason, it is one of my go-to sources for information about everything from careers to cooking.
 I appreciate the balance they offer as SharpHeels’ contributors address a woman’s professional and personal life in an informative and approachable manner.”

-Founded by Denise Hamilton, an Executive Coach and Speaker, Watch Her Work offers not only articles but also a massive library of videos on issues that impact women most.
+Founded by Denise Hamilton, an Executive Coach and Speaker, Watch Her Work offers articles, and a massive library of videos on issues that impact women most.

 Michelle Ngome of Line 25 Consulting feels that “this visual blog covers everything for the career woman.
-It goes beyond the usual topics of career advancement and finances, but hits on heavier topics such as divorce, aging parents, workforce reentry and a lot more.
-It even has an advice section for men to gain better insight on their women colleagues.”
+It goes beyond the usual topics of career advancement and finance.
+And hits on heavier topics such as divorce, aging parents, workforce reentry and a lot more.
+It even has an advice section for men to gain better insight into their women colleagues.”

 Designer and co-founder Aditi Tandon of TwoDotts recommends Creative Mornings.
 “Not your typical blog, even the choice of categories puts them on a different plane.
-From fun stuff to click on, which puts your creative thinking in hyper mode to curated books or playlists that suit every mood or feeling, I especially enjoy their exceptional and thought provoking talk of the day videos,” says Aditi.
+There’s fun stuff to click on, which puts your creative thinking in hyper mode.
+Plus, curated books or playlists that suit every mood or feeling.
+I especially enjoy their exceptional and thought-provoking talk of the day videos,” says Aditi.